Drumming up success: Thomas Chiu's musical journey

 “Many adults have negative memories of learning music.
 Criticisms from their music teachers many years ago discourage them from pursuing music again.
 I hope they can rediscover the pleasure of making music by participating in drum circle activities,” said Mr Thomas Chiu Sze-long, an awardee of the Outstanding FLASS Alumni Award from the Department of Cultural and Creative Arts (CCA).
 He graduated from EdUHK in 2022 with a Master of Arts degree majoring in Music Education (MAME).

 Thomas stated that musical education at CCA of EdUHK and from other institutions has enlightened him to the idea that music is for everyone, as we all have a rhythm inside our bodies.
 “The basics of music are rhythm and pattern.
 Many aspects of nature, such as heartbeats and breathing, remind us of the existence of rhythms and patterns.
-I believe that for those who are intimidated by past musical experiences, playing drums is an effective way to help them to rediscover their sense of rhythm and provide them an opportunity to apply it in creating music,” he said.
+I believe that for those who are intimidated by past musical experiences, playing the drums is an effective way to help them to rediscover their sense of rhythm and provide them with an opportunity to apply it in creating music,” he said.

 Thomas facilitated his first rhythm-based event back in 2008 on the streets of Mong Kok as part of a marketing campaign.
 He has remained engaged with drumming over the years, however it wasn’t until 2019 that Thomas shifted his focus to helping ordinary people enjoy the joy of music creation and facilitating participants in releasing their potential through rhythm and drumming.
 To polish his skills, he received training from Village Music Circles under the guidance of Arthur Hull and Jim Boneau, first in 2022, and has met the trainers multiple times in 2023 and 2024.
 “I conduct rhythm-based workshops for various organisations, including schools and corporations, to promote the benefits of group drumming in educational settings,” he explained.